 In 2015, Reintegra US was born with the vision of carrying on German’s legacy.

 We launched Reintegra US in 2015.
 We were inspired by the life of German, his vision and these women.
 We began with just enough resources to help two of the survivors that were under Reintegra Mexico's care.
-Through generous financial support, Reintegra has grown in the past three years.
+Through generous financial support, Reintegra has grown in the past four years.
 There are currently eight amazing survivors under our program.
-Each of them are pursing their dreams in the fields of law, nursing, finance, business and graphic design.
+Each of them are pursuing their dreams in the fields of law, nursing, finance, business and graphic design.

 There are over 45 million victims of human slavery in the world today.